 The Best Travel Debit Card for Your Japan Travels

-What exactly is Transferwise?
+What exactly is Wise?

 Where to get Yen when you are travelling in Japan?